nima64/fuse-blocks/README.md

 ## About ##
 These are a set of gutenberg blocks made for the plugin fusedesk.
-All blocks are located in the blocks folder and local dependencies are located in lib.
+The source for all blocks are located in the blocks folder and local dependencies are located in lib.

 The blocks are registered through their block.jsons'.
 The main file fusedesk-blocks.php will search the blocks directory and grab the block's blocks.json and register them.